fyngyrz/aa_macro/authoring.md

 You can define a style over multiple lines by placing two spaces at the end of each line.
-Here's a fun use of styles, where one of the styles is built over multiple lines for clarity, with interspersed lines used to separate the styles and content.
+Here's a fun use of styles, where one of the styles is built over four lines for clarity, with interspersed lines used to separate the styles and content.
 The interspersed lines are simply two spaces and a newline; consequently, they are stripped out so they make perfect spacers.